Breeze/breeze.github.io/doc-net/contextprovider.md

 Now the entire save process occurs within a `TransactionScope` including the `BeforeSaveEntities` and the `AfterSaveEntities` invocations.
 Now you can abort the transaction after saving to the database by throwing an exception in your `AfterSaveEntities` method; doing so will rollback all previous inserts, updates or deletes that were part of the transaction.

-<p class="note">This discussion presupposes that the technologies involved support transactions.</p>
+<p class="note">This discussion presupposes that the technologies involved support transactions.

 You may want to call this particular `SaveWithTransactionScope` method only for certain client requests.
 You can add a dedicated endpoint for that purpose to your Web API controller and call it from the client with a [named save](http://www.breezejs.com/documentation/download#130).